 The objective of personalized or precision medicine is to give "the right patient the right drug at the right moment".
 Precision medicine therefore implies determining which treatment is the best for a given patient, based on his/her characteristics, instead of favoring the one with better outcome on average in the whole population (one size fits all).
 Indeed, the current practice in medicine is to favor the treatment with the highest response rate (response being intended in the general sense of any favorable outcome).
 This would be a reasonable rule only if the responders to the "inferior" treatment would all respond to the "superior" one.
 However, when sets of responders do not overlap, an individualized treatment strategy could lead to a much higher response rate in the overall population.
-For instance if the usual treatment strategy only has a 20% response rate and 40% of patients respond to the new treatment, the response rate in the overall population could range from 40% (if all responders to the usual treatment respond to the new one) to 60% (if none of them respond to the new treatment).
+For instance if the usual treatment strategy only has a 20% response rate and 40% of patients respond to the usual treatment respond to the new treatment).